 Kashmir Great Lakes

-Kashmir Great Lakes of Kashmir is India’s most beautiful Trek, there are 5 alluring Lakes in a picturesque setting, one after another and the lush green meadows are bliss for trekkers.
+Great Lakes of Kashmir is India’s most beautiful Trek, there are 5 alluring Lakes in a picturesque setting, lying one after another and the lush green meadows are bliss on this trek.

 Kashmir Great Lakes Fee: